-Medium is known for being one of the most loved blog platforms out there — or at least until it started to monetize and all the growth hacks start coming left and right.
-If you’ve visited Medium before, you obviously know about the obtrusive pops up and ask you to sign up, or the 100px tall stacked navigation bars.
+Medium is known for being one of the most loved blog platforms out there—or at least until it started to push hard for monetization.
+All the growth hacks started coming left and right.
+If you've visited Medium before, you would know about the obtrusive popups that ask you to sign up or the stacked 100px tall navigation bars.

-But this isn’t about those, this is about the most-anxiety inducing feature that was released alongside the monetization push: the free articles limit warning.
+But this blog post isn't about those intrusive growth hacks.
+This blog post is about the most-anxiety inducing feature released alongside the monetization push: the free articles limit warning.

 So here's an attempt to fix that.

 1. Make the paywalled articles indicator more obvious compared to free ones

 A star icon currently marks paywalled articles.
 By identifying them with a "Membership" tag, they are instantly more recognizable and far more straightforward for people to identify the different content type before they enter the article.

 Medium should provide an explanation for these tooltips, as currently they look just like decorative elements.
 These star symbols should be clickable or tappable to open a tooltip that would explain what it means and the Membership plan.